Ask Your Questions We Will Help You!

 Once you sign up for an account, our staff takes action.
 You are assigned a US street address at which to receive your mail deliveries.
 Simply fill out a change of address form or alert senders of your new address.
 Once mail arrives addressed to you with your PMB number, we notify you and make the image available to you through our online system.
 You decide how to handle it.

 We can accept mail and package deliveries from USPS, FedEx, UPS, DHL.
 If you select one of our P.O.
 Box addresses, you will only be able to receive packages under 16oz., as the Post Office boxes cannot hold large packages.

 Some extra documentation is required by the Post Office.
 When setting up the account, you must fill out the postal consent forms for them and yourself and attach a power of attorney, specifying the right to receive mail on their behalf.
 If you’re receiving mail on behalf of an estate, please attach an executor’s letter as well.

-All of our addresses can be used for personal or business use, but they cannot be listed as a residence or business address on legal documents.
+All of our addresses can be used for personal or business use, but they can sometimes not be accepted by certain financial institutions and government agencies.
 Online business listings will accept our street addresses but might not accept post office boxes.
-We cannot guarantee how quickly mail will be received and recommend that you use our service for non-critical mail.

 We accept both mail and packages at all of our street addresses.
 We can only accept envelope mail at the P.O.
 Box addresses because these addresses belong to the U.S. Postal Service that forwards to the mail processing facility.
 Our staff will scan the front of a letter or package label and send you an email alert upon its arrival at the processing facility.
 You can then review the scan via our online system and decide how you want to handle it.